Skip to main content

 Understanding how SensibleAI Forecast manages these frequency mismatches is crucial because it directly impacts how features are interpreted in your model.
 For instance, when you review the Feature Impact using tools like the Tug of War chart, the interpretation of a feature’s influence can vary significantly depending on how that feature was mapped in terms of frequency:

-Monthly vs. Daily Sign-Ups: If you use a monthly sign-up feature that SensibleAI Forecast applies evenly across each day, the Tug of War chart might show a uniform impact of this feature on daily sales.
-However, if you preprocess the data to convert monthly sign-ups into daily sign-ups, the chart will now reflect the varying impact of daily sign-ups, offering more granular insights into how this feature affects your forecast.
+• Monthly vs. Daily Interest Rate: If you use a monthly interest rate feature that SensibleAI Forecast divides evenly across each day, the Tug of War chart might show changing impact on different months that have a different number of days.
+This is because the interest rate at the daily level may have changed across months even though the monthly feature did not.
+However, if you preprocess the data to convert monthly rate into daily rates, the chart will now reflect the consistent impact of monthly rates, offering more accurate insights into how this feature affects your forecast.

-Impact on Feature Interpretability: The decision to let SensibleAI Forecast handle the frequency mapping automatically or to preprocess the data yourself can significantly affect the interpretability of the results.
-For instance, using the daily sign-up rate might provide a clearer understanding of daily variations in sales, whereas using the monthly total might obscure these daily fluctuations.
+• Impact on Feature Interpretability: The decision to let SensibleAI Forecast handle the frequency mapping automatically or to preprocess the data yourself can significantly affect the interpretability of the results.
+For instance, using the daily rates might provide a clearer understanding of consistency in sales, whereas using the monthly rates might lead to inconsistent daily fluctuations.

 When to Rely on SensibleAI Forecast and When to Preprocess

-Instances Where SensibleAI Forecast Handles It Well: If your feature’s impact is consistent across the period, like a monthly interest rate that applies evenly to all days, you can rely on SensibleAI Forecast’s automatic frequency mapping.
+• Instances Where SensibleAI Forecast Handles It Well: If your feature’s impact is summed across the period, like a monthly interest rate that applies evenly to all days, you can rely on SensibleAI Forecast’s automatic frequency mapping.

 Balancing Automation with Manual Precision